Cyphrme/FileVer/README.md

 ## Directory Structure

 ```
-your_directory
+parent_directory
   ⎿ src
   ⎿ dist
 ```
 Input `src` directory structure is preserved in `dist`.
 FileVer will version files in `src`, output to `dist`, and perform Replace() in dist.
 FileVer by default recreates the directory structure of `src` into `dist`.
 If this is not desired, see examples for "manual" versioning.

 Files that are not concerned with file versioning should be placed directly in `dist`.